Bahnhofstr. 31

 Farchant

-At this point, the Bavarian Pre-Alps meet the foothills of the Ammer Mountains.
-Before they can spread out into the wide Murnauer Moos to the north, the Loisach and also the groundwater streams in the depths must flow through the Eschenloher Enge.
+At this point, the Bavarian Prealps meet the foothills of the Ammer Mountains.
+Before they can spread out into the vast Murnauer Moos to the north, the Loisach and the groundwater streams have to flow deep down through the Eschenloher Enge.

-South of the narrows is the spring pond of the Seven Springs.
+The spring pond of the Seven Springs is located to the south of the Enge.
 It lies on the north-eastern edge of a chain of moors called Pfrühlmoos.
-Several springs together can release more than 1000 litres of water per second into the pond.
+Several springs can release more than 1000 litres of water per second into the pond.

-The Werdenfels Warmbad lives up to its name: it is a warm outdoor pool with a panoramic view and a sunbathing lawn that is bathed in sunlight until late in the evening.
+The Werdenfels Warmbad lives up to its name: it is a warm outdoor pool with panoramic mountain views and a sunbathing lawn that is bathed in sunshine until late in the evening.
 The whole family can refresh themselves here, but sports enthusiasts also get their money's worth.
-For them, the pool offers a 50-metre pool and a five-metre high diving tower, a beach volleyball facility and table tennis tables.
-Children will enjoy the 43-metre long fun slide, the non-swimmer and children's pools and the creative playground.
-For the hungry, there are covered barbecue areas and a kiosk.
+The pool has a 50-metre pool and a five-metre diving platform, a beach volleyball court and table tennis tables.
+Children will love the 43 metre long fun slide, the non-swimmer and children's pool and the creative playground.
+For the hungry there are covered barbecue areas and a kiosk.

 The pool is open from June to mid-September.